 What is the Difference Between a Countertop and Built-In Microwave?

 The main difference between countertop and built-in microwaves is the installation.
-Countertop models are installed on your kitchen counters by simply plugging the appliance into a nearby outlet.
-Built-ins are installed directly into cabinets or walls, and may take longer to install.
-If your kitchen has limited cabinet space, or if you live in a rented unit that doesn’t allow you to remodel, countertop microwaves may be the right option for you.
+Countertop models are installed on your kitchen counters by simply plugging the appliance into a nearby outlet, while built-ins are installed directly into cabinets or walls in your kitchen.

 You can mount your countertop microwave on a shelf or in a cabinet for a built-in look to conserve space.
 Trim kits from KitchenAid brand allow you to close any gaps around the appliance to create a seamless finish.